Frequently Asked Questions

 Do you accept insurance?

 No. While legal on a state level, medicinal cannabis remains illegal on a federal level.
-This prevents insurance companies from providing reimbursement for cannabis treatment.
+This prevents insurance companies from providing reimbursement for cannabis related visits and treatment.

 Do you provide refunds?

 If the doctor determines that you are ineligible for certification (at your initial evaluation appointment) we will refund your appointment fee.
 We do our best to pre-screen all patients so this does not happen.
 We are unable to offer refunds for any other circumstances.

 How often do I have to see the doctor?

 We will see you for a follow up recertification visit approximately 4 months after your initial evaluation.
 This is standard medical practice for patients taking medications and allows us to further assist you in getting the most out of your medical cannabis care.
 You will then be transitioned to a 6 month follow up recertification schedule.